Squadron leader: Land forces

+Winston Churchill served as a subaltern Squadron Leader in the South African Light Horse.

-In the British Household Cavalry and Royal Armoured Corps, "squadron leader" is the title (but not the rank) often given to the commander of a squadron (company) of armoured fighting vehicles.
+In the British Household Cavalry and Royal Armoured Corps, "squadron leader" is the title (but not the rank) often given to the commander of a squadron of armoured fighting vehicles.
 The squadron leader is usually a major (thus the equivalent rank to an RAF squadron leader), although in the Second World War the post was often held by a captain.

+Before the modern cavalry and the invention of tanks and helicopters, the squadron leader led cavalry squadrons.
+This position was held by the South African Light Horse, and other similar cavalry units throughout the British Empire.

+Squadron Leader is specifically the name for this position in the modern English language, but equivalent positions can be found in the Phylarch of Ancient Greece or the Decurion of Ancient Rome.